 On Linux nodes, the cxfs-enumerate-wwns script enumerates the world wide names (WWNs) on the host that are known to CXFS.
-See "Mount Scripts" on page 29.
+See "Mount Scripts" on page 28.

-The following script is run by cxfs_client when it reprobes the Fibre Channel controllers upon joining or rejoining membership:
+The following script is run by cxfs_client when it reprobes the storage controllers upon joining or rejoining membership:

+'''

 /var/cluster/cxfs_client-scripts/cxfs-reprobe

+'''